felixkmh/DuplicateHider/README.md

-    ListData CurrentGame;                  // Game currently in view ObversableCollection<ListData> Games;  // Data of copys of current game, including itself Boolean MoreThanOneCopy;               // Games.Count() > 1 }
+    ListData CurrentGame;                  // Game currently in view ObversableCollection<ListData> Games;  // Data of copys of current game, including itself Boolean MoreThanOneCopy;               // Games.Count() > 1
+    Boolean SwitchedGroup;                 // True iff the newly selected Game
+                                           // is not a copy of the previously selected one }

 class ListData {